HTTPArchive/almanac.httparchive.org/src/content/en/2020/seo.md

   sql_file="pages_wpt_bodies_by_device_and_percentile.sql"
 ) }}

-{# TODO(authors): Add your interpretation of these results.
-What do you hope readers will get out of it?
-If there's not much to say, would anyone miss it if it was dropped?
-Also, please clarify the redundancy of outgoing and external for a non-SEO like myself :) #}
 The median page is linking to external sites 7 times on desktop and 6 times on mobile.
 This is a decrease from last year, when it was found that the median number of external links per page were 10 in desktop and 8 on mobile.
 This decrease in external links could suggest that websites are now being more careful when linking to other sites, whether to avoid passing link popularity or referring users to them.